 At the moment, the most popular wristband for smartphones is made by VUP.
 It’s built from high-quality material that’s soft, breathable, and lightweight.
 It’s comfortable to wear, and the elastic silicone grasps your phone firmly, so it won’t drop.
 Best of all for photographers, it has 180° rotation, allowing you to get the perfect angle for excellent shots.

 A selfie stick might make you think of tourist crowds, but this piece of gear is actually great for photo shoots, too.
 It’s an easy way to get cool angles or take interesting self-portraits, and it’s safer and easier than taking one-hand shots with an extended arm.

 The FT-568 from Fugetek is the most well-loved selfie stick out there.
 It’s strong, secure, and remarkably stable.
 You can extend it up to 49 inches (124 centimeters), which is far enough to get self-portraits that look natural, not awkward.
 It also fits smartphones of all sizes, as well as GoPro and digital cameras–though a heavy DSLR probably isn’t ideal.
 Basically, if you’re looking for a reliable, high-quality selfie stick, the FT-568 is a good choice.

 The NOVASAT selfie stick is a worthy competitor to the FT-568.
 It’s main advantage over the FT-568 is that you can turn it into a mini tripod.
 The selfie stick doesn’t extend nearly as far, but this multi-purpose use can give you more flexibility if you prefer tripods over selfies.

 Whether you’re a casual or career photographer, using straps is a simple way to prevent accidents and keep your favorite camera in great condition.
-They work for smartphones and point-and-shoot cameras as much as expensive DSLRs and film cameras.
 If nothing else, they can make you look stylish (and smart).